andrasq/node-protobuf-lite/README.md

 ### unpack( format, bytebuf )

 Decode the binary data in `bytebuf` according to the `format`.
-Returns an array, possibly sparse, of data items.
+Returns an array of data items, each stored at the array offset that is the same as stored field tag.

 ### _unpack( format, bytebuf, pos )